void-linux/void-docs/src/config/services/user-services.md

 # Per-User Services

-Sometimes it would be nice to have user-specific runit services.
-Services that, for example, open an ssh tunnel as your current user, run a virtual machine, or regularly run daemons on your behalf.
-The most common way to do this is to ask a system-level service to start a [runsvdir(8)](https://man.voidlinux.org/runsvdir.8) service as your user for your personal service directory.
+Sometimes it can be nice to have user-specific runit services.
+For example, you might want to open an ssh tunnel as the current user, run a virtual machine, or regularly run daemons on your behalf.
+The most common way to do this is to create a system-level service that runs [runsvdir(8)](https://man.voidlinux.org/runsvdir.8) as your user, in order to start and monitor the services in a personal services directory.

-As an example, create a service `/etc/sv/runsvdir-<username>` with the following `run` script:
+For example, you could create a service called `/etc/sv/runsvdir-<username>` with the following `run` script:

 ```
 #!/bin/sh